CyphrRiot/ArchRiot/ROADMAP.md

 ## AI DEVELOPMENT RULES

+THE FIRST AND MAIN RULE -- LISTEN CLOSELY AND REVIEW EVERYTHING.
+SLOW DOWN.
+BE METHODICAL.
+ONE THING AT A TIME.
+BE THOROUGH.
+WAIT FOR FEEDBACK.

 ### SHELL SCRIPT MIGRATION

 - **COMPLETE MIGRATION ONLY**: Migrate ALL functionality from shell scripts to YAML